- Aerospace Engineer

 Aerospace Engineer in a Nutshell

 Aerospace engineering deals with employees who design or build missiles and aircraft for national defense, or spacecraft.
-Aeronautical and Astronautical are two major branches of Aerospace engineering.
+Aeronautical and astronautical engineering are two major branches of aerospace engineering.
 Aerospace engineering or aircraft engineering is often referred to as rocket science.
 The bottom line is that the person who is pursuing a career as aerospace engineer has to deal with multiple teams at different level and work across various technologies.

 Quick Facts for Aerospace Engineer